cryptonparody-sys/Xtension/PRIVACY_POLICY.md

 ## Your Controls

 - Remove or rotate API keys any time from the **Integrations** tab.
-- Clear all preferences by deleting the extension or removing `chrome.storage.local` data for TXtension.
+- Clear all preferences by deleting the extension or removing `chrome.storage.local` data for Xtension.
 - Review provider-specific privacy policies to understand how they handle submitted content.